Rustic living room ideas suit many types of home regardless of whether they are located in a town, city or the countryside.

 If removing plasterboard that has been covering up the fireplace you will probably need to clean the bricks up, to make them look back to best.
 A gentle clean with a hard bristle brush will remove any crumbling mortar and excess dust.
 Choose to add another rustic touch with reclaimed wooden shelving either side, for a smart alcove idea.

-‘This year will see many go for a dark blue or dark green colour to make a statement – the trick is to keep it subtle and not overdo it, so choose one part of the room décor, such as one wall, a rug or the sofa cushions to introduce the colour, making sure that the rest of the accessories in the room complement it well.’
+The trick is to keep it subtle and not overdo it, so choose one part of the rustic living room ideas décor, such as one wall, a rug or the sofa cushions to introduce the colour, making sure that the rest of the accessories in the room complement it well.

-An easy wy to welcome a rustic edge to your interior is by introducing classic country materials, such as worn leather, reclaimed wood and aged metal.
+An easy way to welcome warmth is by introducing classic country materials, such as worn leather, reclaimed wood and aged metal.
 From hearty leather sofas to a reclaimed wooden coffee table there are key staples that instantly signify a penchant for rustic style.

-When dressing your rustic living room idea consider the look from floor to ceiling.
-Window treatment ideas play a huge role in tying a decor scheme together, offering a coordinating pattern or colour to dress the windows to suit your chosen theme.
+When dressing your rustic living room ideas consider the look from floor to ceiling.
+Living room blind ideas play a huge role in tying a decor scheme together, offering a coordinating pattern or colour to dress the windows to suit your chosen theme.

 In this understated living space the custom-made organic, rustic textured brown roller blinds add the perfect finishing touch to windows – incorporating earthy tones and tactile textures to the look.

-For a modern living idea looking to welcome subtle rustic touches opt for thoughtful furniture choices.
+For modern living room ideas looking to welcome subtle rustic touches opt for thoughtful furniture choices.
 Simple organic shapes and imperfect wooden pieces add a hint of rustic charm to even the most contemporary of sitting room settings.

 Handmade furniture pieces crafted from reclaimed materials by skilled joiners is at the heart of this look.
 A hearty living room console placed behind the sofa is the ideal place to pop lamps, on-trend dried flower arrangements and decorative objects of interest.

-Grounding, earthy hues have become the new neutral for modern day living – as we seek more warmth and comfort from a blank canvas of colour.
-Dulux’s Brave Ground flexes in tone depending on the time of day and setting, meaning it’s more than a flat neutral – it creates a sense of warmth at different times of the day.
+Grounding, earthy hues have become the new neutral for modern day living in rustic living room ideas - as we seek more warmth and comfort from a blank canvas of colour.
+Dulux's Brave Ground flexes in tone depending on the time of day and setting, meaning it's more than a flat neutral - it creates a sense of warmth at different times of the day.
 Creating a subtly responsive environment to the natural world around it gives a wall colour versatility in how it feels.

 A colour with warm undertones pairs beautifully with so many different colour palettes, adapting to its surroundings.
-Perfect for a rustic, country living room idea to feel content and comforted by the use of colour.
+Perfect for rustic country living room ideas to feel content and comforted by the use of colour.

 Wood-effect wallpapers are hugely popular to add interest to walls without the expense of wall panelling ideas and cladding coverage.
 Covering the walls with engulfs the room in rustic charm, in essence surrounding every design element within the room into the countryside scheme.

 This idea is not for those looking for a subtle hint of rustic charm, this is daring.
-You could soften the approach by wallpapering merely a living room feature wall idea, to dip your toe in.
+You could soften the approach by wallpapering to create living room feature wall ideas, to dip your toe in.

 Create a stripped back rustic feel with plastered wall finishes.
-Whether you leave freshly plastered walls as they are to get the look or use a creative living room paint idea to get the look plastered pink walls lend a beautiful base to build a country-style decorating scheme over.
+Whether you leave freshly plastered walls as they are to get the look or use creative living room paint ideas to get the look plastered pink walls lend a beautiful base to build a country-style decorating scheme over.

 The muted colour and textured effect creates an effortless ground to build on with bolder accent colours, such as striking charcoal black or warming tones of rust or bootle green - all colours derived from nature.

-A cosy fireside setting instantly becomes the focal point of a rustic living room scheme.
-For a traditional feel make all your decor choices focus around the fireplace – a blazing log burner instantly makes the room feel warm and inviting with furniture arranged centrally around it.
+A cosy fireside setting instantly becomes the focal point of a rustic living room ideas.
+For a traditional feel make all your decor choices focus around the living room fireplace ideas.
+A blazing log burner instantly makes the room feel warm and inviting with furniture arranged centrally around it.

 This charmingly rustic living room has all the ingredients for a traditional cottage feel.
 The inglenook fireplace and exposed beams set a rustic tone, while modern design touches such as the squashy sofas, metallic side tables and a bold mustard velvet armchair bring the look up to date.